2023 Zamfara State gubernatorial election

-The 2023 Zamfara State gubernatorial election will take place on 18 March 2023, to elect the Governor of Zamfara State, concurrent with elections to the Zamfara State House of Assembly as well as twenty-seven other gubernatorial elections and elections to all other state houses of assembly.
-The election—which was postponed from its original 11 March date—was held three weeks after the presidential election and National Assembly elections.
-Incumbent APC Governor Bello Matawalle has been renominated by his party.
+The 2023 Zamfara State gubernatorial election was held on 18 March 2023, to elect the Governor of Zamfara State, concurrent with elections to the Zamfara State House of Assembly as well as twenty-seven other gubernatorial elections and elections to all other state houses of assembly.
+The election — which was postponed from its original 11 March date — was held three weeks after the presidential election and National Assembly elections.
+Incumbent All Progressives Congress Governor Bello Matawalle was eligible for re-election but defeated by banker Dauda Lawal — the nominee of the Peoples Democratic Party.

 The primaries, scheduled for between 4 April and 9 June 2022, resulted in Matawalle being renominated by the All Progressives Congress unopposed on 26 May while the Peoples Democratic Party nominated banker Dauda Lawal on 25 May.
 However, Lawal was removed as nominee by a Federal High Court on 16 September due to irregularities in the primary; the PDP conducted a new primary on 23 September that resulted in Lawal winning again.
 A Federal High Court ruling on 8 November invalidated the rerun primary and barred the party from fielding a nominee but the ruling was overturned by an Appeal Court judgment on 6 January.

+On 21 March, Lawal was declared the winner by INEC after results showed him winning roughly 378,000 votes compared to Matawalle's total of nearly 312,000 votes.
+However, Matawalle rejected the results and commenced a legal battle that initially succeeded as a Court of Appeal judgement in November overturned the result and declared the election inconclusive.
+However, the Supreme Court upheld the election of Lawal in a January 2024 ruling.